About Me

 Physical

 Since I could walk I loved sports.
-At the age of 5 I started Taekwondo, which I loved and strived to be the best at, until I got my black belt at the age of 13.
-My personal interest shifted towards parkour and freerunning, it was the new cool thing.
-So until the age of 18 I spent most of my free time training, calisthenics and learning tricks.
+At the age of 5 I started Taekwondo, which I loved and strived to be the best at, until I got my black belt at the age of 14.
+My interests then shifted towards parkour and acro, it was the new cool thing.
+So until the age of 18 I spent most of my free time running, jumping and learning tricks.
 These days I occasionally do workouts, go bouldering, hiking and skiing when possible.

 Mental

 I read a lot and have an interesting book collection.
 My favourite topics are biographies, philosophy, business, psychology and science.
-Although these days most of my reading is online media.
-However one book I'm currently reading and studying is General Relativity: The Theoretical Minimum by Leonard Susskind.
-I've had creative periods resulting in a collection of abstract art works.
 I love music and learned to play the piano a little bit, perhaps that's one I should focus on more.

 Icon